 Many vishing calls follow a similar pattern—getting you to agree to the caller’s “terms” on the spot.
 Callers don't want you to think too hard about what they’re asking, so they create a sense of urgency to try to convince you to act immediately.
 The Federal Trade Commission (FTC) and others have identified several common red flags:

-- I’m calling from your bank.
-For your account security, I need you to give me the 6-digit passcode we just texted to you.
+- I’m calling from [your bank/credit union].
+You may be a victim of fraud, and for your account security, I need you to give me the 6-digit passcode we just texted to you.

 - We just want to verify our information (most often claiming to be your insurance company).